Dust or Magic Logo

 6:00 PM

-Welcome Dinner (The Lambertville Station Restaurant).We'll walk over to the dinner together.
-Note that this is in a different building -- the old train station near the street-- and not in the Inn itself).
+Welcome Banquet at The Lambertville Station Restaurant.We'll walk over to the dinner together.
+Note that this is in a different building -- the old train station near the street-- and not in the Inn itself.
 Please notify us if you have any food allergies or any other special needs.

 8:00 PM